autowarefoundation/autoware/system/system_monitor/docs/topics_voltage_monitor.md

 # ROS topics: Voltage Monitor

-"CMOS Battery Status" and "CMOS battey voltage" are exclusive.
+"CMOS Battery Status" and "CMOS battery voltage" are exclusive.
 Only one or the other is generated.
 Which one is generated depends on the value of cmos_battery_label.